-Dublin Independent Film Festival welcomes you to our second edition, in the home of Guinness and Irish cinema!
+Dublin Independent Film Festival welcomes you to our third edition, in the home of Guinness and Irish cinema!
 An event organized for both independent filmmakers and cinema-goers who love to discover niche films and artists.

 The festival’s judges and programmers come from different film backgrounds and are eager to put together an exciting and truly high-quality program of indie films.
 Dublin Independent Film Festival’s aim is to discover new talent, films and filmmakers with potential, and to recognize the collaborative work this art form is funded on.